Walthamstow Marshes

 Information update for visitors: check out anything that may affect your visit to us

-We’ll continue to improve the natural barrier of trees currently screening Lee Valley Ice Centre and its car park.
-This will return over the next few seasons as new trees mature.
+Although this project is coming to a close, we’ll continue to improve the natural barrier of trees currently screening Lee Valley Ice Centre and its car park as well as increasing the wild flower mix in the meadows as a nectar source for invertebrates.

 If you have any more questions you can contact: